hswater1/HRPEO/README.md

 test_dataset.csv.zip: This file contains the test dataset.
 All fields relevant to the user's reaction to the email are missing in this dataset.
 You must predict the value of the opened attribute for each email.

 attributes.pdf: This file contains definitions for all the attributes given in the dataset.

+<b>Approach</b>
+In this challenge, Pandas is used to manipulate the data, which includes filling the missing values and calculating the open rates.
+SciKit-Learn is used to perform one-hot encoding and generate the validation data set.
+XGBoost is them model used in this case.
+Due the time limitation, no tuning is performed in this case.